 However, I do not really like the fact that with introduction of this watch Hamilton’s model range has got even more eclectic and the company made yet another step sideways from finding its own design language.

 The watch itself is nice, though.
 At a price of only €1300 (and you will probably get a 20 per cent discount,) it may be a nice acquisition.
+With the whole “re-issue” being limited to 1971 pieces the watch won’t become a true rarity any time soon, but I am sure that the combination of a limited run with unbelievably low retail price will make this watch disappear from official stores pretty soon.

 See also: Hamilton Khaki SkyMaster UTC Automatic